no one beats our

 Loss of Consortium

-• In Louisiana, your spouse may be entitled to compensation for loss of companionship, affection, and support resulting from your injuries.
+Louisiana law acknowledges that your injuries also impact your loved ones.
+Your spouse may be entitled to compensation for the loss of companionship, affection, and support resulting from your injuries.
+This acknowledges that serious injuries impact entire families, not just the person physically hurt.

 Survival Action vs. Wrongful Death